-Over the years we have been in Haiti, we have come to realize that MANY children in orphanages (including Life is Wealth) have at least one living relative/parent who would love to have that child at home.
+Over the years we have been in Haiti, we have come to realize that MANY children in orphanages have at least one living relative/parent who would love to have that child at home.
 Most feel the orphanage is their only way to care for their child.
 We have also seen first-hand how these institutions harm both the family and the child.
-So, we have started orphan prevention seminars at the Center in Carrefour, but we have also committed to get each of the children from Life is Wealth back to their family and/or into foster care if at all possible.
+So, we have started orphan prevention seminars at the Center in Carrefour, but we have also committed to get many of the children from Life is Wealth Orphanage back to their family and/or into foster care if at all possible.
 A child is ALWAYS better off in a family environment than in an institutionalized one.

 Currently we have been working alongside families of children who have been reunited by Haitian Social Services (IBESR).
 We provide education since this is the largest expense for the family.
 The children (and their caregivers) must sign a contract and maintain a certain grade level to remain in our program, but if they do so, we pay tuition/books/uniform/other needed items.
 We also try to work with the family and find ways TOGETHER to provide income for them.
 This is extremely difficult and we are learning to be quite creative with our ideas.
 But, at least the family doesn't have the burden/expense of education, the child (usually girls) receives an education and is taught accountability, and the family unit is preserved.

 This program is not fully funded yet.
 Please e-mail us at firstname.lastname@example.org or fill out a contact form on this website if YOU would like to sponsor one of these children.